 In the early 1960s, after 35 years at St. Clair, the need was felt to either make major alterations to the building or move to new quarters once again.
 Committees were struck to study the alternatives, with the decision to move being taken in 1969.

 The fourth Club home was opened in 1972 on a beautiful 22-acre site on Bayview Avenue, bordering on the Don Valley.
 A spectacular combination of the elegant and the athletic, it offered a modern answer to changing desires and trends, with scope to comfortably handle its now large and sophisticated Membership.

 Alterations and additions to the new building have continued and the acquisition of adjacent properties to the north have both expanded the Club’s developable table land and established the ability to add floor space to the Clubhouse.
 In 1994, five new tennis courts were added to the property to the north with attractively designed landscaping surrounding the area.
-In 2006, the Club added one tennis court and introduced a state-of-the-art Aquatics Complex with a retractable roof.
+In 2006, the Club introduced a state-of the- art Aquatics Complex with a retractable roof.
 In 2012, the Club broke ground on its most significant capital project since moving to Bayview.
 The Shiftingravity

-expansion will feature expanded Fitness offerings, a new children’s area and Activity Centre, a consolidated pro shop and additional space for parking—additions that will meet the needs of the Club’s Membership and ever-changing physical and cultural environment.
+expansion offers the new Valley Gym and Fitness studios, the KidZone child care area and The Hub youth activity centre, a consolidated Granite Gear pro shop and 200 additional parking spaces—additions that continue to meet the needs of the Club’s approximately 11,000 Members and ever-changing physical and cultural environment.

 The traditions, which today are an integral part of the Club, are founded in a history that is long, successful and prosperous.
 The balance between social and athletics is one that makes the Granite Club a unique family Club.